bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-As you may have guessed from the name React Router gives you more control over the routing of components.
+<p>As you may have guessed from the name React Router gives you more control over the routing of components.
 I'll install it using the npm command, npm i react-router-dom@6.
 To confirm that it's available, I inspect package.json and find the new entry in the dependencies, which is react-router-dom 6.3.0.
-Now that react-router is installed, I'm ready to make my broken links work.
+Now that react-router is installed, I'm ready to make my broken links work.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s03-d.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->